-The following sermon was delivered at Locust Grove Baptist Church in Murray, KY on the 12th day of November 2017:
+The following sermon was delivered at Locust Grove Baptist Church in Murray, Kentucky, on the 28th day of January 2018, during the evening service:

 The doctrine of man as created male and female teaches that man was created for personal relationship, and that both male and female are created with equal value and importance in God’s sight, but male and female have also been created with distinct roles and responsibilities.
 This is the final characteristic of the doctrine of man as created male and female.
 Because this is the most expanded teaching of this doctrine in both the Old and New Testaments, it will take longer to explain it fully.
 We must both acknowledge that these differences were established by God prior to the Fall, and understand that there are differences in roles in marriage and the family because of this.